Travis Banks

 Travis Bligh (born 15 February 1987), better known by his ring name Travis Banks, is a New Zealand professional wrestler.
+He is currently works on the Mexican independent circuit such as International Wrestling Revolution Group (Where he won the IWRG Intercontinental Middleweight Championship), Kaoz Lucha Libre and The Crash Lucha Libre.
 He is best known for his time in WWE on their NXT UK brand.
-He is also known for competing in promotions such as Fight Club Pro, What Culture Pro Wrestling, Attack!
-Pro Wrestling, Revolution Pro Wrestling, and most notably Progress Wrestling, where he is a former World Champion.
+He is also known for competing in promotions such as Fight Club Pro (FCP), What Culture Pro Wrestling (WCPW), Attack!
+Pro Wrestling, Revolution Pro Wrestling (RevPro), and most notably Progress Wrestling, where he is a former one-time Progress World Champion.

-He works in Mexican promotions such as International Wrestling Revolution Group (Where he won the IWRG Intercontinental Middleweight Championship), Kaoz Lucha Libre, The Crash Lucha Libre and Wrestling League Society (Where he is currently the World Champion).
-As of 2023 he is the fourth champion of the Morelia, Michoacan wrestling promotion SCW.

 Professional wrestling career

 Independent circuit (2009–2018)

 On 30 March 2013, at IPW Genesis, Banks was involved in a #1 Contendership Battle Royal for the IPW New Zealand Heavyweight Championship, Banks and Liam Fury both eliminated each other making the match a draw.
 On 27 April 2013, at IPW Decade Of Impact, Banks would win the IPW New Zealand Heavyweight Championship in a Triple Threat Match against Kingi and Liam Fury.

 On 6 September 2013, on ROH Road To Greatness Night 1, Banks would debut in Ring of Honor as he teamed with Aaron Solo and Mike Dean in a losing effort to Cheeseburger, Nick Merriman and Will Ferrara.
 He returned to ROH on 20 November 2016, at ROH Reach For The Sky Night 3, where he was defeated by Kyle O'Reilly at York Hall during one of the company's UK shows.
 He would appear again for the promotion at a UK show when he and Chris Brookes, as CCK, defeated The Boys at War of the Worlds Night 2 on 18 August 2017.

 On 28 June 2017 it was announced that Banks would debut for Pro Wrestling Guerrilla (PWG) by entering the 2017 Battle of Los Angeles.
 He defeated Mark Haskins in the first round and Marty Scurll in the quarter finals before being eliminated from the tournament in the semifinals by Ricochet.
 On 16 February 2018 at Neon Knights, Banks beat David Starr.

 On 26 June 2018, it was announced that Banks would be taking part in the 2018 Battle of Los Angeles.

 In June 2019, Banks wrestled for White Wolf Wrestling in Spain and won the Absolute Championship, a title he held until December.